drguildo/sjm.io/content/blog/vigor-130-mikrotik.md

  - Select "Enable" on the "MPoA / Static or dynamic IP" page
  - Select "1483 Bridged IP VC-Mux" from the "Encapsulation" drop-down on the same page
- - Click "OK" to save and restart the router
+ - Click "OK" to save and restart the "modem"

 If you want to hear me have a good moan about the device, read on.